ansys/pyansys/README.rst

 operation for the end user while reusing information as much as possible across the API.

-- All the features of the original module (e.g. pythonic commands, interactive sessions).
+- All the features of the original module, including pythonic commands and interactive sessions

 Installation
 ~~~~~~~~~~~~